 On a chilly 1878 March evening, the curtains parted for the first time at a new Opera House nestled in the Rocky Mountains of Colorado.
-Beneath ornate ceiling frescos, rough and tumble benefactors filled each row of hickory chairs in the audience.
+Beneath ornate ceiling frescos, rough and tumble benefactors filled the seats.
 Gold and silver nuggets showered the stage at the final curtain call, a true frontier encore, and the first of many extraordinary stories to play out within the walls of the Central City Opera House.

 The theater mounted productions spanning from opera to minstrel shows, hosting premiere performers of the era one day and staging local amateur concerts the next.
 However, three short years after the Opera House opened, the Gold Rush gave way to a “silver boom.”
 Miners moved to Leadville and other silver hubs.
 Much of Central City’s wealth and influence began trickling down to Denver, newly named the capital city of Colorado.
 Horace Tabor’s opera houses in Denver and Leadville drew more interest from performers and traveling troupes.
 The Central City Opera House fell into debt and disrepair.
 By 1890, local businessman and civic leader Peter McFarlane took over management and personally absorbed the costs of keeping the theater operating.
 His construction company had a hand in building the Opera House, and he was passionate about maintaining the cultural institutions of Central City.
 In spite of his efforts, the dwindling town population and lack of interest from traveling acts forced McFarlane to shut down operations in 1927.